Psychiatric Service Dog for Depression — ADA Task Training Guide

-Major depressive disorder substantially limits daily activities and qualifies for a Psychiatric Service Dog under the ADA in Michigan.
-A properly trained PSD for depression provides crisis intervention, daily functioning support, and full public access rights across the Great Lakes State.
+Major depressive disorder substantially limits daily activities and qualifies for a Psychiatric Service Dog under the ADA.
+A properly trained PSD for depression provides crisis intervention, daily functioning support, and full ADA public access rights nationwide.

 | Feature | Psychiatric Service Dog (PSD) | Emotional Support Animal (ESA) |